Mississippi Explorer Cruise

 Visit Catalpa and hear from Mary, a descendant of the original owners.
 She will host you in her gracious home filled with the treasures of five generations and recount stories of the family and growing up in this beautiful place.
 Fine portraits, exceptional antiques and beautiful old china, porcelain and silver are original to either Catalpa or Rosedown, home of the owner's grandmother.
 Conclude your exploration with a special beverage that has been served for years at Catalpa.

-Activity Level: Moderate | ADA ACCESSIBLE: No
+Activity Level: Moderate | ADA Accessible: No

 At first glimpse Myrtles, built in 1796, envelopes one with a complete sense of peace and tranquility.
 However, it is reputed to be one of the most haunted homes in America.
 Surrounded by centuries-old live oak trees, the mansion features a 125-foot verandah, exquisite ornamental ironwork, hand-painted stained glass, open-pierced frieze work crown molding, Aubusson tapestry, Baccarat crystal chandelier, Carrara marble mantels, gold-leafed French furnishings and ghosts.

-Activity Level: Moderate | ADA Accessibility: Yes
+Activity Level: Moderate | ADA Accessible: Yes

 Board this convenient motorcoach, making stops at:

-Audubon Market, Elliot’s Pharmacy, and Patrick’s Jewelry - Forgot something at home?
+- Audubon Market, Elliot’s Pharmacy, and Patrick’s Jewelry - Forgot something at home?
 No worries, everything you need can be found at either the Audubon Market or Elliot’s Pharmacy.
-While here, don’t forget to pick up something for your loved ones at Patrick’s Fine Jewelry and Gifts.
+While you're here, don’t forget to pick up something for your loved ones at Patrick’s Fine Jewelry and Gifts.

-West Feliciana Museum, Away Down South Gift Shop - Located in the town’s former hardware store, learn about the fascinating history of St. Francisville, or stop in for a refreshing treat at Away Down South Gift Shop.
+- West Feliciana Museum, Away Down South Gift Shop - Located in the town’s former hardware store, learn about the fascinating history of St. Francisville, or stop in for a refreshing treat at Away Down South Gift Shop.

-Grace Church and Cemetery - Built in 1860, you can stroll the grounds or explore the historic cemetery of one of the state’s oldest surviving Protestant churches.
+- Grace Church and Cemetery - Built in 1860, you can stroll the grounds or explore the historic cemetery of one of the state’s oldest surviving Protestant churches.

-Activity Level: Moderate | ADA ACCESSIBLE: Partial
+Activity Level: Partial | ADA Accessible: Yes

-Activity Level: Moderate | ADA ACCESSIBLE: No
+Activity Level: Moderate | ADA Accessible: Yes

-Activity Level: Moderate | ADA Accessibility: Partial
+Activity Level: Low | ADA Accessible: No

-Activity Level: Moderate | ADA Accessibility: No
+Activity Level: Low | ADA Accessibile: No

 Board this convenient shuttle, making stops at: